moiseslodeiro/DircoverJS/README.md

-# BruteJS: Fast web path fuzzer with passive recognition.
+# DircoverJS: Fast web path fuzzer with passive recognition.

 BruteJS is a fast web path fuzzer.
 At this time it's faster than dirb and wfuzz.